Roles and responsibilities of authorised officers in food allergen management

 - Responding to non-compliance

 Retail inspections will typically be conducted by authorised officers who have a range of powers at their disposal to ensure that the food being prepared and sold is safe, suitable and adequately labelled, wherever required.
-Examples of these powers include the right to enter a business, question the owner and staff to obtain further information, examine records, labelling, equipment and food handling practices.
+Examples of these powers include the right to enter a business, question the owner and staff to obtain further information, take samples for testing, examine records, labelling, equipment and food handling practices.

 There is an ever-increasing number of food recalls due to undeclared allergens in packaged food.
-Over the period from 2008 to 2017 they resulted in 230 food recalls across Australia* which was by far the most common reason for any recall event.
+Over the period from 2011 to 2020 they resulted in 321 food recalls across Australia which was by far the most common reason for any recall event.
+Further details on food recalls, including those for undeclared allergens, can be found on the FSANZ website.

 The Code provides for the mandatory declaration of certain substances in packaged food to assist the consumer with food allergy.
 If the food contains these substances as either an ingredient, a food additive or processing aid, then the labelling must declare the substance.
 This specific detail is found in Standard 1.2.3 of the Code.